rsarwas/aoc/Readme.md

 ../run_dotnet.sh answers input.txt
 ```

+if the dotnet SDK is updated, then the file `~/.dotnet/csc-console-apps.runtimeconfig.json`
+Should be deleted, so it can be recreated with the `run_dotnet.sh` script

 ### C# (mono)

-Mono is not yet (Jan 2023) providing an ARM based build, so installation requires
+Mono is not yet (Nov 2023) providing an ARM based build, so installation requires
 rosetta on newer Apple silicon.
 I am not testing mono on Apple Silicon until there
 is an ARM based build.